Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Modular dissipation engineering in a Josephson circuit

 \subsection{Activating modular interactions in the rotating frame}

-The method and circuit to activate arbitrary modular interactions is analogous to the GKP Hamiltonian engineering technique described in Sec.~\ref{sec:hamiltonian}.
+The method and circuit to activate the modular interactions in the Hamiltonian~\eqref{eq:hint} is analogous to the GKP Hamiltonian engineering technique described in Sec.~\ref{sec:hamiltonian}.
 Here, we consider the multimode circuit pictured in Fig.~\ref{fig:dissipCircuit}a.
 The Josephson ring is shunted by the target resonator with impedance $Z_a=2 R_Q$ placed in series with a low-impedance dissipative ancillary mode $b$ ($Z_b\ll R_Q$, $\kappa_b \sim \omega_b Z_b/R_b$).
-Note that this circuit should not necessarily represent a physical device: suffices it to represent the Foster decomposition~\cite{foster1924reactance,nigg2012black,smith2016quantization} of a linear environment connected to the two ports of the Josephson ring. \\
+Note that this circuit should not necessarily represent a physical device: it suffices to represent the Foster decomposition~\cite{foster1924reactance,nigg2012black,smith2016quantization} of a linear environment connected to the two ports of the Josephson ring. \\

 Compared to Sec.~\ref{sec:hamiltonian}, the DC flux bias point is modified following

 in order to give a non-trivial phase to the Josephson tunneling~\cite{lescanne2020exponential}.
 The circuit Hamiltonian then reads